 Interconnection Service shall mean the service provided by the Transmission Provider associated with interconnecting the Interconnection Customer's Generating Facility to the Transmission Provider's Transmission System and enabling it to receive electric energy and capacity from the Generating Facility at the Point of Interconnection, pursuant to the terms of the Standard Large Generator Interconnection Agreement and, if applicable, the Transmission Provider's Tariff.

-Interconnection Study shall mean any of the following studies: the Interconnection Feasibility Study, the Informational Interconnection Study, the Serial Interconnection System Impact Study, the Definitive Interconnection System Impact Study, and the Interconnection Facilities Study described in the Standard Large Generator Interconnection Procedures.
+Interconnection Study shall mean any of the following studies: the Replacement Impact Study, the Reliability Assessment Study, Generator Replacement Interconnection Facilities Study, the Interconnection Feasibility Study, the Informational Interconnection Study, the Serial Interconnection System Impact Study, the Definitive Interconnection System Impact Study, and the Interconnection Facilities Study described in the Standard Large Generator Interconnection Procedures.
 The Transmission Provider shall undertake Interconnection Studies pursuant to either a Serial Interconnection Study Process or a Definitive Interconnection Study Process as described in these Standard Large Generator Interconnection Procedures.

 Interconnection Study Agreement shall mean any of the following agreements: the Interconnection Feasibility Study Agreement, the Serial Interconnection System Impact Study Agreement, the Definitive Interconnection System Impact Study Agreement, and the Interconnection Facilities Study Agreement described in the Standard Large Generator Interconnection Procedures.